document10/desktop-tiler-toolkit/README.md

 - xmonad
 - xmonad-contrib

-To install these ,look up the package names and the installation commands for your distro.It's recommended to have these packages installed **BEFORE** running any of the steps above.So far I only tested this on Endeavour OS but more testinq will be done soon.
+To install these ,look up the package names and the installation commands for your distro.It's recommended to have these packages installed **BEFORE** running any of the steps above.So far I only tested this on Endeavour OS (Arch) but more testing will be done soon.